Art and Design

 As a result of our art and design curriculum, pupils will:

-Why is the teaching of art important for primary schools?
+Why is the teaching of art important for our pupils?

 Art is important because it encompasses all the developmental domains in child development.
 Art lends itself to physical development and the enhancement of fine and gross motor skills.
 For instance, when pupils work with clay, they fine-tune their muscle control in their fingers.
 All manipulative movements involved in art help develop hand and finger muscles that are needed to properly hold and use a pencil.